-- Also, the inflated UCB student number is used by some guides to calculate the amount of money spent directly on students.
-This means UCB appears to spend less on each student than many other institutions, which is incorrect.
+- Also, the inflated University College Birmingham student number is used by some guides to calculate the amount of money spent directly on students.
+This means we appear to spend less on each student than many other institutions, which is incorrect.

-Professor Ray Linforth, University Vice-Chancellor and Principal, said: “We believe the league tables offer an unfairly distorted picture of UCB and the rigorous academic standards we require from our students.
+Michael Harkin, University Vice-Chancellor and Principal, said: “We believe the league tables offer an unfairly distorted picture of University College Birmingham and the rigorous academic standards we require from our students.

-“The quality of UCB teaching is underlined by the fact that the majority of our degree and postgraduate qualifications are accredited by the University of Birmingham, the third most targeted university by top employers in 2018-19 and ranked 5th by the Complete University Guide for Graduate Prospects.”
+“The quality of our teaching is underlined by the fact that the majority of our degree and postgraduate qualifications are accredited by the University of Birmingham, the third most targeted university by top employers in 2018-19 and ranked 5th by the Complete University Guide for Graduate Prospects.”

-- UCB scores consistently highly in the National Student Survey (NSS), reflecting its vocational mission and commitment to widening participation in higher education.
+- We score consistently highly in the National Student Survey (NSS), reflecting our vocational mission and commitment to widening participation in higher education.

-- UCB is in the top quartile of universities for the “personal development” of students, according to the NSS.
-Personal development measures factors such as confidence, communication skills and problem-solving and reflects UCB’s commitment to industry-based education and training.
+- We are in the top quartile of universities for the 'personal development' of students, according to the NSS.
+Personal development measures factors such as confidence, communication skills and problem-solving and reflects our commitment to industry-based education and training.

-- UCB has a first-class reputation with industry for its vocational degree and postgraduate degree courses and is widely regarded as equipping its students to excel in the global jobs market.
+- We have a first-class reputation with industry for our vocational degree and postgraduate degree courses and are widely regarded as equipping our students to excel in the global jobs market.

-- The Quality Assurance Agency – the body responsible for assessing the quality of teaching and learning in higher education – has consistently awarded UCB its highest level of assurance.
+- The Quality Assurance Agency – the body responsible for assessing the quality of teaching and learning in higher education – has consistently awarded University College Birmingham for its highest level of assurance.

-Professor Linforth said: “It is for these reasons, and many others, that thousands of students choose to study at UCB each year.
-Instead of relying on league tables that often give a distorted view, I would warmly invite prospective students to come along and judge UCB for themselves.
-Meet our students and ask them about the quality of teaching, the experience of our staff and see our first-class industry-standard facilities.”
+Michael Harkin said: “It is for these reasons, and many others, that thousands of students choose to study at University College Birmingham each year.
+Instead of relying on league tables that often give a distorted view, I would warmly invite prospective students to come along and judge the University for themselves.
+Meet our students and ask them about the quality of teaching, the experience of our staff and see our first-class, industry-standard facilities.”